Honey-Pi/honeypi-pcb/README.md

 # HoneyPi-PCB Overview

-Printed circuit boards (PCB) for the Raspberry Pi to connect various sensors.
-To avoid the use of jumper cables and flying resistors :-).
+Printed circuit boards (PCB) for the Raspberry Pi to connect various sensors to avoid the use of jumper cables and flying resistors :-).

 ## HoneyPi-PCB V0.1 [link](./PCB_V0.1)